Infineon/micropython/docs/psoc6/quickref.rst

     Reads the data in SPI bus to ``buf``.

     Required arguments:
-      - *buf* should be a buffer where data from bus needs to be stored.
+      - *buf* should be a buffer where data from the bus needs to be stored.

     Returns ``None``.